Worldline Review

 Who Is Worldline Best For?

-Weighted scoring across six criteria
+Weighted scoring across five criteria

 Recommended For

-Enterprise card acquiring.
+- Enterprise card acquiring.
 Enterprise retailers needing card acquiring across all of Europe under one contract.
 Auchan, Carrefour, Decathlon, AccorHotels and Air France-KLM all run on Worldline.
 The advantage is consistent IC++ pricing, single reconciliation, and local acquiring in every Western/Central European market.
-Adyen and Stripe compete here but Worldline's bank-channel relationships still matter in markets like France, Germany, Switzerland and Italy.
+Adyen and Stripe compete here, but Worldline's bank-channel relationships still matter in markets like France, Germany, Switzerland and Italy.

-Travel and digital goods.
+- Travel and digital goods.
 Operators in DACH or Switzerland needing Saferpay.
 Saferpay is Worldline's Swiss-headquartered checkout product with strong local acquirer relationships (UBS, Credit Suisse legacy).
 For merchants where Twint adoption matters (Twint sits at ~5M Swiss users), Saferpay is the path of least resistance.

 Not Recommended For

-New iGaming operators.
+- New iGaming operators.
 New iGaming operators or anyone without a clean Tier 1 gambling license.
 After the 2023 high-risk merchant exit and the June 2025 EIC scandal, Worldline's underwriting team has been instructed to reject most gambling applications.
-Solidgate, Nuvei, Paysafe and AstroPay all actively want this business.
+Nuvei, Paysafe and AstroPay all actively want this business.
 Worldline doesn't.

-Adult content platforms, dating subscriptions, MLM, nutraceuticals, or any vertical adjacent to the segments named in the EIC investigation.
+- Adult content platforms, dating subscriptions, MLM, nutraceuticals, or any vertical adjacent to the segments named in the EIC investigation.
 Worldline's risk team is reading the same headlines you are.

 Geographic Coverage

-Supported regions and market focus
+Per-market verdict, regions, and market focus

 Regions